ayshih2/melodb/README.md

 ### `/api/user POST`

   Creates a new user.
 Should only be called on login by a user.
 The endpoint will check if the user is already in the database and will add/ignore the user accordingly.
 Must have `email` in the body of the request.

+### `/api/user?email=EMAIL&type=modify&name=NAME&pictureUrl=URL PUT`

+  Changes the name or picture of an user.
+Name and picture are optional arguments but if specified they must not be empty.

 ### `/api/user?email=EMAILHERE&type=history&add=SONG or COMPARISON`